hewcode/hewcode/docs/installation.md

 ```

 :::danger
-The install command modifies several files in your project. **Always review the changes** before committing them to version control.
-Consider running with `--dry-run` first to preview what will be changed, or ensure you have uncommitted changes backed up.
+Make sure to review the changes made by the installer before committing them.
 :::

 ## Manual Installation

+First, make sure you have completed the [Inertia setup](https://inertiajs.com/docs).

 Install the React package and set up the Inertia provider: